Falconiere/falconiere.io/src/data/blog/posts/2025-01/looking-ahead-highlights-of-my-2024-and-exciting-goals.md

 In 2024, I failed again on my New Year's resolutions, like getting rich or hitting the gym (even though I worked out a lot ), but I accomplished a few things.
 Let's get started.
 #### My daughter
-My daughter was born in July precisely.
-I never imagined how being a father would change my life in many ways.
+My daughter was born in June.
+I never imagined how being a father would change my life in so many ways.
 It's hard to describe the feeling I have every day.
 It's like falling in love again and again with the same little one.
-It made me stronger, more responsible, and happier.
-Oh boy, the best feeling ever.
+It has made me stronger, more responsible, and happier.
+Oh boy, it's the best feeling ever.
 #### Work and side-projects
 The other good thing is that in 2024, I also fell in love with my profession.
 I was unmotivated and without direction, but I found my way and greatly enjoyed my job again!
 Thank you, my teammates.

 Also, I finally launched a project (<a href="https://codafolks.com" target="_blank">codafolks</a>, which is still in progress), started building more projects, and learned a lot.
 These projects were not just about work; they were about my passion.
 I poured my heart and soul into them, and the satisfaction I got from seeing them come to life was unparalleled.
 That feels so good.
 #### Knout Depression
-Well, not everything was entirely good, you guys don't know, but I was fighting against depression for so long (about 15 years, precisely), and I thought I would never win.
+Well, not everything was entirely good, you guys don't know, but I was fighting against depression for so long (about 15 years), and I thought I would never win.
 Yup, this is a little dark subject of my life.
 But now, I feel confident about sharing with everyone because I am finally cured, at least temporarily.

 I know depression has cycles, and we never know when the next cycle will come.
 It was a long and arduous journey, filled with ups and downs, but I never gave up.
 I sought help, I tried different treatments, and I kept pushing forward.
 And now, I can proudly say that I've overcome it.
 I can finally tell I am more than happier!
 And, of course, my wife and daughter have a huge part in this.
 #### Workout